NevoGadassi/OOP.Assignment2/README.md

             lines = Ex2_1."choose function to runtime"(filesname);
             end = System.currentTimeMillis();
             finaltime=end-start;

+ if we run this class we can see that

+Calculation time using function 2-lines:7376961 time: 1193ms

+Calculation time using function 3-lines:7376961 time: 1143ms

+Calculation time using function 4-lines:7376961 time: 540ms

- if we run this class we can see that  the faster way from the functions is the threadpool, after it the Thread and the slower way is the usal way of loop.
+ the faster way from the functions is the threadpool, after it the Thread and the slower way is the usal way of loop.

 it's clear that the threadpool is the faster because its call to each file in the same time and save the answer and in the normal way we calculate file finish and start calculate the next one and its waste time